Home General country informationPhilippines – General info

 Chicken curry: one of our favorites, chicken in a delicious coconut curry sauce

-Pinola: chicken stew with mixed vegetables and ginger
+Pinola: Chicken stew with mixed vegetables and ginger

-vegetable dishes
+Vegetable dishes

 Kaari: White beans and bacon strips in tomato sauce.
 Delicious.

-Talong: Eggplant, boiled with eggs or grilled.
+Talong: Eggplant, boiled or grilled with eggs.

-noodle dishes
+Pasta dishes

 Pansit Bihon – Filipino rice noodles.